ComputerVisionFans/CellNetUML/README.md

   <img src="https://github.com/Johnny-liqiang/thesis-template-master_rwth/blob/master/thesis-template-master/images/COVID-19_TimeSeries-1.png" width="700" alt=" COVID-19  Dataset">
 </p>

-Our net belongs to the top list basedon the Val accuracy.
-Consider the fact of the higher complexity and parameters amount of other SOTA Net, our net is very competitive on classification task.
+Comparison   of   state-of-art   methods   for   training   on   COVID-19Dataset.
+The  weights  of  our  models  is  2.91  million,  comparing  toDenseNet121 7.98 millions of weights,  MobileNet V2 3.4 millions ofweights and 301 millions of FLOPs.
+Considering the fact of the highercomplexity  and  parameter  amount  of  other  SOTA  Nets,  our  Net  isvery competitive on classification tasks for the biomedical dataset.